PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 20:00:04
+Last updated: 2024-04-02 20:00:37
-Random Quote: A man is great by deeds, not by birth. - Chanakya
+Random Quote: Do something wonderful, people may imitate it. - Albert Schweitzer